 \subsection{Setting}

 Consider the two-dimensional (2D) generalized Zakharov-Kuznetsov (ZK) equation

 This equation is an extension of the well-known generalized Korteweg-de Vries (KdV) equation to two spatial dimensions.
-The ZK equation in 3D with a quadratic nonlinearity $(p=2)$, was originally proposed by Zakharov and Kuznetsov \cite{ZK74}, to model waves in magnetized plasmas, see also \cite{KRZ}, and a rigorously justified derivation in \cite{LLS} from the Euler-Poisson system for uniformly magnetized plasma.
-From the local theory it follows that solutions to the ZK equation have a maximal forward lifespan $[0, T ) $ with either $T = +\infty$ or $ T < \infty$.
+The ZK equation in 3D with $k=1$, was originally proposed by Zakharov and Kuznetsov \cite{ZK74}, to model waves in magnetized plasmas, see also \cite{KRZ}, and a rigorously justified derivation in \cite{LLS} from the Euler-Poisson system for uniformly magnetized plasma.
+From the local theory, it follows that solutions to the ZK equation have a maximal forward lifespan $[0, T ) $ with either $T = +\infty$ or $ T < \infty$.
 Also, in the case $T<+\infty$, one has $||\nabla u(t)||_{L^2(\mathbb R ^2)} \nearrow \infty $ as $t \longrightarrow T,$ although the unbounded growth of the gradient might also happen in infinite time.
-In \cite{Faminskii} Faminskii considered the case $p=2$ in 2D, showing local and global well-posedness for initial data in $H^{m}(\mathbb R^2),$ $m\geq 1$, integer.
-His method of proof was inspired by the one given by Kenig, Ponce and Vega in \cite{Kenig} to show local well-posedness for the IVP associated to the KdV equation.
+In \cite{Faminskii} Faminskii considered the case $k=1$ in 2D, showing local and global well-posedness for initial data in $H^{m}(\mathbb R^2),$ $m\geq 1$, integer.
+His method of proof was inspired by the one given by Kenig, Ponce and Vega in \cite{Kenig} to show local well-posedness for the IVP associated with the KdV equation.
 To prove global results, he made use of the $L^2$ and $H^1$ conserved quantities for solutions of \eqref{gZK}.

-In this note we consider the particular case when $p=3$, which is so-called the modified ZK (mZK)-equation.
-Notice that also in this case mZK has a physical meaning.
+In this note, we consider the gZK in two cases separately, first when $k=2,$ which corresponds to the so-called modified ZK (mZK)-equation.
+Notice that also in this case, mZK has a physical meaning.
 Indeed, it appears as an asymptotic model in the context of weakly nonlinear ion-acoustic waves in a plasma of cold ions and hot isothermal electrons with a uniform magnetic field \cite{Monro99}.
-On the other hand, the case $p = 4$ does not seem to appear as a physically relevant model but (as the generalized KdV equation) can be used as a mathematical toy model to investigate the competition between nonlinearity and dispersion.
+On the other hand, the case $k \geq 3$ does not seem to appear as a physically relevant model but (as the generalized KdV equation) can be used as a mathematical toy model to investigate the competition between nonlinearity and dispersion.